rusty-bits/OC-tool/README.md

 `base/driver.list` are the base files needed for OpenCore.efi to be built

+`repo.plist` is a plist linking efi and kext files to their repositories

+---

 **Descriprion of files in `config-DEBUG` and `config-RELEASE` directories:**

 `config.plist` is the config file that gets copied to `EFI/OC/config.plist` .